Blog

 Ultimate: $330 per month for one user

-This software sets itself apart from other CRM for pipeline management by incorporating sales pipelines into every opportunity through sales paths rather than the usual drag-and-drop Kanban boards.
+This software sets itself apart from other CRMs for pipeline management by incorporating sales pipelines into every opportunity through sales paths rather than the usual drag-and-drop Kanban boards.

 These sales paths provide a visual representation of where a deal is in your pipeline and are customizable to fit your business’s selling style and customer needs.
 Apart from sales, you can use the pathing tool to create paths for accounts, work orders, campaigns, and more, offering versatility that many other CRMs lack.